from a handpicked tutor in LIVE 1-to-1 classes

 Domain and Range of Trigonometric Functions

 There are six trigonometric functions sin θ, cos θ, tan θ, cot θ, tan θ, cosec θ, and sec θ.
 The domain and range of trigonometric functions are given by the angle θ and the resultant value, respectively.
-The domain of the trigonometric functions are angles in degrees or radians and the range is a real number.

 Some values are excluded from the domain and range of trigonometric functions depending upon the region where the trigonometric function is not defined.
 In this article, we will explore the domain and range of trigonometric functions using table, and graph, and domain and range of inverse trigonometric functions along with examples for a better understanding.

 The domain and range of trigonometric functions are the input values and the output values of trigonometric functions, respectively.
-The domain of trigonometric functions denotes the values of angles where the trigonometric functions are defined and the range of trigonometric functions gives the resultant value of the trigonometric function corresponding to a particular angle in the domain.
+The domain of trigonometric functions denotes the values of angles where the trigonometric functions are defined and the range of trigonometric functions gives the resultant value of the trigonometric function corresponding to the domain.
 There are six main trigonometric functions, namely sin θ, cos θ, tan θ, cot θ, tan θ, cosec θ, and sec θ.

-Domain and Range of Trigonometric Function: Sine
+Domain and Range of Sine

 We know that sine function is the ratio of the perpendicular and hypotenuse of a right-angled triangle.
 The domain and range of trigonometric function sine are given by: